Institute for Interdisciplinary Information Sciences (IIIS)

 The development of information science and technology has paved the way for modern civilization while computers, communication technologies and Internet, which are indispensable in our modern society, pervade all parts of human activity.
 The further development of information science in the 21st century depends on the exploration of new fundamentals and methods, the most effective method of which lies in the interaction between information science and other disciplines.
 IIIS at Tsinghua University led by Prof. Andrew Chi-Chih Yao is devoted to promoting the innovative development of information science and cultivating the next generation of scientific talents with extensive background knowledge in China.
 It is primarily engaged in the interaction of information science and other disciplines, physics, mathematics, as well as life science and social sciences in particular in the future while conducting effective research in emerging disciplines and nurturing talents with distinctive characteristics.

-IIIS is an umbrella institute hosting four research organizations, namely Institute for Theoretical Computer Science (ITCS), Center for Quantum Information (CQI), Center for Machine Intelligence (CMI), and Laboratory for Secure Computing (LSC).
-IIIS also hosts four international research centers, namely Tsinghua-MIT-CUHK Research Center for Theoretical Computer Science (CTCS), Tsinghua-Michigan Joint Center for Quantum Information (JCQI), Tsinghua-Waterloo Joint Center for Quantum Computing (JCQC),and Tsinghua-Aarhus Center for the Theory of Interactive Computation (CTIC).
+IIIS is an umbrella institute hosting four research organizations, namely Institute for Theoretical Computer Science (ITCS), Center for Quantum Information (CQI), Tsinghua-Ant Joint Research Laboratory for Digital FinTech (JRLDF), and Tsinghua University-China Quantum Technologies Corporation Joint Laboratory for Quantum Network (JLQN).
+IIIS also used to host four international research centers in the past few years, namely Tsinghua-MIT-CUHK Research Center for Theoretical Computer Science (CTCS), Tsinghua-Michigan Joint Center for Quantum Information (JCQI), Tsinghua-Waterloo Joint Center for Quantum Computing (JCQC), and Tsinghua-Aarhus Center for the Theory of Interactive Computation (CTIC).

 I. Computer Science